PrernaBhandari21/DevSay/README.md

-# DevSay - A platform for developers.
+# DevSay - A platform for developers to connect!